Unity1202/NLP_Music_Recommendation/README.md

 ## 🎯 Objective

-This project aims to analyze and compare the lyrics of the top 20 songs from three countries (France, Spain, Korea) in order to:
+This project aims to analyze and compare the lyrics of Spotify's Top 20 songs (December 2024) from three countries (France, Spain, Korea) in order to:
 - analyze word frequency by country
 - identify common words across languages
 - perform sentiment analysis